In this episode, I answer 4 questions about poker study apathy, listening to old SPS episodes, playing JTo and learning from LIVE showdown hands.

 So, for episode #13, the challenge was to do the six SAVERS for yourself (Silence, Affirmations, Visualization, Exercise, Reading and Scribing – they are 6 things that Hal Elrod recommends you do in his book The Miracle Morning) .
 Do this each day for a week and see how you like it.
 Then, listen to #14 then do that challenge.
-But, I don’t think I offered a challenge in episode #14 (Interview with Al Spath).
-So, listen to that episode, then listen to episode #15 and do that challenge about keeping a poker journal.
+But, I don't think I offered a challenge in episode #14 (Interview with Al Spath).
+So, listen to that episode, then listen to episode #15 (and download the free Poker Journal) and do that challenge about using a poker journal.

 Q3: Learning from LIVE Poker Showdown Hands (12:15)

 Q: Playing live $1-2 at a local casino that just opened up and I just want to show a profit in the long run.
 In 10 visits, I’m up around $300 but have been basically a break-even player over the last 3 years.
 The difference has come from being more aggressive pre-flop and on later streets.
 I still have problems when people donk into me.
 And, I think I fold too much when I should stay in with a call or raise.

 When it comes to over-folding post-flop and not knowing what to do when facing a donk bet, those are very common issues.

 Your goal over the next few weeks should be to take note of 3-5 hands each session that went to showdown and study them.
 Try to pay attention to hands that saw a bet or raise on the turn or river, and also look out for hands that have somebody donk betting on any street.
 They don't have to be hands that you play, so pay attention to every showdown.